metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_compliance_v1_manifest.md

 page_title: "k8s_operator_tigera_io_compliance_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.tigera.io"
 description: |-
   Compliance installs the components required for Tigera compliance reporting.
-At most one instance of this resource is supported.
+At most one instanceof this resource is supported.
 It must be named 'tigera-secure'.
 ---

 # k8s_operator_tigera_io_compliance_v1_manifest (Data Source)

 Compliance installs the components required for Tigera compliance reporting.
-At most one instance of this resource is supported.
+At most one instanceof this resource is supported.
 It must be named 'tigera-secure'.

 ## Example Usage